Megus/megus.github.io/_projects/defold-extensions.md

 ## [DefTensor — TensorFlow Lite for Defold](https://github.com/Megus/deftensor)

 An attempt to implement a Defold Native Extension for TensorFlow Lite.
 It can be used to run TF models on mobile devices.
-It's still WIP, currently it runs only on macOS.
+It's still WIP; currently, it runs only on macOS.